Core Web Vitals

 Core Web Vitals (CWV) is Google's public, field-measured framework for evaluating user-perceived page experience.
 It comprises three metrics — Largest Contentful Paint (LCP), Interaction to Next Paint (INP), and Cumulative Layout Shift (CLS) — assessed at the 75th percentile of real-user (Chrome User Experience Report, "CrUX") data over a rolling 28-day window.
 The framework matters for two distinct reasons: it is a documented (small) Google ranking signal, and it is the empirical handle on loading, interactivity, and visual-stability problems that consistently correlate with bounce rate and conversion in independent and vendor-published case studies.

 This page consolidates the canonical 2026 thresholds, the historical INP-replaces-FID transition, the catalogue of common metric "killers" with remediation patterns, the published revenue/bounce evidence (Walmart, BBC, Pinterest, Vodafone, Renault, Rakuten 24, redBus, Deloitte/Google, Economic Times, Akamai/SOASTA, Google neural-net), the platform pass-rate landscape as of November 2025, and a register of widely repeated statistics that fail primary-source scrutiny.
-See Research brief: Page Speed as a Moat — why CWV separates the agencies from the freelancers (piece 9 of 15) and Research brief: Website Performance & Revenue — defensible evidence for KW small-business owners (piece 17) for the full upstream research briefs from which this synthesis was drawn.
+See Agency methodology for small-business website projects and Conversion rate — realistic expectations for small-business websites for the full upstream research briefs from which this synthesis was drawn.

 CWV thresholds (2026, confirmed unchanged)